MosaicGroupPSU/orbis/README.md

 `index of sampled structures: [369, 354, 353, 274, 258, 351, 350, 312, 25, 20]`

-You should calculate the energy of these structures using DFT and re-iterate.
+You should calculate the energy of these structures using DFT and reiterate.

 ## Reference